Product-Led Growth: Explorers Playbook

 We built lifecycle segments into Appcues to help differentiate and target your users effectively.

-First, set up the "Evaluators" segment based on properties and events that will indicate someone in that segment.
-For example, if your evaluators are users in a trial, then send a user property that indicates whether a user is in a trial or not.
+First, set up the "Explorers" segment based on properties and events that will indicate someone in that segment.
+For example, if your explorers are users in a trial, then send a user property that indicates whether a user is in a trial or not.

 Note that the segment also includes a property for "Created At".
-When you publish your new content you may not want to show this to everyone who qualifies as an Evaluator because many of them have been in that stage for a while and suddenly receiving this content would be confusing.
-Adding targeting like a user created date will ensure only new users receive this content.
+When you publish your new content you may not want to show this to everyone who qualifies as an Explorer because many of them have been in that stage for a while and suddenly receiving this content would be confusing.
+Adding targeting like a user-created date will ensure only new users receive this content.

-Then on the flows you want showing when a user reaches a certain page target them to evaluators:
+Then on the flows you want showing when a user reaches a certain page target them to explorers: